Eriophyoidea: Ecology

 All of the Eriophyoidea are parasites of plants.
 This is reflected in common names such as "blister mites", "bud mites", "gall mites" and "rust mites".
 The superfamily includes many important crop pests, some of which transmit plant diseases.

 As previously mentioned, some eriophyoid species can produce two forms of females.
 The deutogyne form is more tolerant of adverse conditions than the protogyne form.
 This polymorphism mainly occurs in species on deciduous plants that experience well-defined winters.

 Evolution

 The group is ancient.
 Forms with two pairs of legs, already similar to the modern ones, have been found in Triassic amber from Italy: Ampezzoa, Triasacarus, Minyacarus and Cheirolepidoptus, which were specialised on extinct conifers of family Cheirolepidiaceae.
 The four genera were subsequently placed in a new extinct clade, the Triasacaroidea, which is the sister group to the extant Eriophyoidea.

 Phylogeny

-While traditionally considered members of the clade Trombidiformes, they have been found to be an early diverging mite clade outside the clade containing Trombidiformes and Sarcoptiformes in recent genomic analyses.
+While traditionally considered members of the clade Trombidiformes, they have been found to be an early diverging mite clade outside the clade containing Trombidiformes in recent morphological and genomic analyses.